SEIP: Simulation-based Design and Evaluation of Infrastructure-based Collective Perception: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper presents integer programming algorithms and a simulation tool to support the concept evaluation of infrastructure-based collective perception applications.
 Although preliminary findings in the case study suggest the possibility of achieving higher marginal gains by adding more low-resolution LiDARs, the results call for a cautious and nuanced interpretation, as road geometry, layout, and traffic patterns can influence both sensor visibility and object detection.
 Future work will explore the use of digital maps built from real-world traffic scenarios in the evaluation process.
+Additionally, we will explore the influence of deployment uncertainties (e.g., perturbations in sensor location and orientation) on the performance metrics.